sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_basics.rst

   :ref:`chapter-randomtesting`).

-  When possible, avoid the problem, e.g.: rather than checking the value of the hash in a dockets, one could illustrate successfully using it as a key in a dict.
+  When possible, avoid the problem, e.g.: rather than checking the value of the hash in a doctest, one could illustrate successfully using it as a key in a dict.

 - **long time:** The line is only tested if the ``--long`` option is given, e.g.